fhirest/.github/profile/CONTRIBUTING.md

 [Rewriting History section of Pro Git](https://git-scm.com/book/en/Git-Tools-Rewriting-History) for an overview of streamlining the commit history.

-1. All commits must include a _Signed-off-by_ trailer at the end of each commit message to indicate that the contributor agrees to the Developer Certificate of Origin.
+1. By commiting to FHIRest repositories the contributor agrees to [Developer Certificate of Origin](https://developercertificate.org/)
-TODO: explain Developer Certificate of Origin

 1. For commits please use [Conventional Commits](https://www.conventionalcommits.org/)